GIGANTO

 First Appearance: Fantastic Four I#1 (November, 1961)

-Powers/Abilities: Giganto is of superhuman size, and possesses and unknown degree of superhuman strength and endurance.
-It also an expert at digging tunnels, and can hold its breath beneath water for an extended period.
+Powers/Abilities: Giganto is 30' tall, and possesses an unknown degree of superhuman strength and endurance.
+It is also an expert at digging tunnels, and can hold its breath beneath water for an extended period.

-(Fantastic Four I#1)- The Mole Man, having nutured his hatred of the surface world, sent Giganto out on missions to the U.S.S.R., Australia, South America, and French Africa to destroy atomic plants located there, thus ensuring that when all the plants were destroyed, he would hold supreme power on the earth.
+(Fantastic Four I#1) - The Mole Man, having nurtured his hatred of the surface world, sent Giganto out on missions to the U.S.S.R., Australia, South America, and French Africa to destroy atomic plants located there, thus ensuring that when all the plants were destroyed, he would hold supreme power on the earth.
 He had Giganto perform this task by tunneling beneath the plants, then pulling the entire facility beneath the surface.

 His assaults caught the attention of the new super-hero team, the Fantastic Four, who journeyed to Monster Island to stop the Mole Man.
 The Mole Man released Giganto against them, but he was held back by the flame of the Human Torch.